GAdowei/link-shrinker/README.md

 # link-shrinker

 This is a URL shortener app built using React and Tailwind CSS.
+Demo here: https://startling-custard-69eead.netlify.app

 Features
 1. Shorten long URLs to a shorter, more manageable form.